aiven/devportal/docs/products/kafka/kafka-connect/reference/connect-metrics-prometheus.rst

 List of metrics available via Prometheus integration
 ==================================================================

-Below you can find a summary of every metric available via Prometheus for an Aiven for Apache Kafka Connect service.
+Below you can find a summary of every metric available via Prometheus for an Aiven for Apache Kafka® Connect service.
+You can review the list of metrics available via Prometheus for the Aiven for Apache Kafka® service in the :doc:`dedicated document </docs/products/kafka/reference/kafka-metrics-prometheus>`.

 A full description of the metrics is available in the `Connect Monitoring section of the Apache Kafka® documentation <http://kafka.apache.org/documentation/#connect_monitoring>`_.

 ..
 Note::